rahulk90/vae_sparse/expt/README.md

 ## Experimental Setup

+## Notation
+Herein, the notation `finopt` referes to optimizing the variational parameters at train time and `none` refers to regular training of the models

 ## Workflow
 * Call `python train.py` with a variety of options `-ds 200` (stochastic dimensions), `-otype finopt` (optimize variational parameters) and `-ns 200` (with 200 updates using ADAM) to train models
 * Checkpoints and model parameters will be saved to folders with format `chkpt-<datasetname>` where the save frequency may be specified using the flag as `-sfreq 10`